 While the FM radio is still the most popular radio platform the capacity limits of band II have been reached in many countries and this constrains further developments.
 Digital radio has been introduced in a number of countries in the VHF band III.
 However, this band may not be available in all countries and/or may not be sufficient to satisfy the future requirements, in particular for local radio services.
 This is why the L-band is important for the future development of digital radio in some countries.

+The L-band will also facilitate the delivery of advanced multimedia services which are provided to the consumers in addition to the traditional radio and TV programmes.

 Furthermore, there is a growing market demand for non-linear broadcasting services, both audio and video (e.g. time-shifted, personalized, on-demand, interactive and second screen services).
 L-Band is well suited for the provision of such non-linear services, in particular if terrestrial broadcasting is combined with wireless broadband technologies.